vsondergeld/vsondergeld.github.io/_pages/research.md

 Work in progress
 ======

-"Gender Differences and Stereotypes in Media Coverage of Company Board Members", draft available upon request.

-"Meet my Family: The Effect of Female CEOs’ Newspaper Coverage on Financial Decision Making", with Lavinia Kinne.

-"Gender-Inclusive Language in the Corporate Communication of German Companies: Authentic Corporate Activism or Pinkwashing?", with Samira Ochs, Carolin Müller-Spitzer and Katharina Wrohlich, [DIW Discussion Paper](https://www.diw.de/de/diw_01.c.971560.de/publikationen/diskussionspapiere/2025_2135/gender-inclusive_language_in_the_corporate_communication_of___rman_companies__authentic_corporate_activism_or_pinkwashing.html "DIW Discussion Paper"), August 2025.
+"Gender-Inclusive Language in the Corporate Communication of German Companies: Authentic Corporate Activism or Pinkwashing?", with Samira Ochs, Carolin Müller-Spitzer and Katharina Wrohlich, [DIW Discussion Paper](https://www.diw.de/de/diw_01.c.971560.de/publikationen/diskussionspapiere/2025_2135/gender-inclusive_language_in_the_corporate_communication_of___rman_companies__authentic_corporate_activism_or_pinkwashing.html "DIW Discussion Paper"), *Submitted*.

+"Meet my family: women in leadership and gender stereotypes in the media", with Lavinia Kinne, *draft in preparation*.